Our simple 5th Edition D&D game turns into Warhammer, while the Village of Phandalin burns, but just the lousy parts.

 The fires that blocked their way earlier are being put out by dozens of villagers, mostly women.
 Thankfully, the destruction was limited to just the eastern part of town.
 The Sleeping Giant Inn is ruined and good riddance, but the rest can be rebuilt.
 The villagers cheer as the Saviors of Phandalin (as the stories told would later call them) walk by.

 As they approach the center of town, corpses are strewn all over.
 Most are goblin but a few are human.
 The Battle of Phandalin was hard-fought, and the survivors are grateful, but the price of victory was high.
 The town smith and the wheelwright are dead.
 Sadly, they were not the only ones.
-Of the thirty families that call Phandalin home, every one of them lost a husband, or father, or worse, a son to the goblin horde.
+Of the thirty families that call Phandalin home, almost every one of them lost a husband, or father, or worse, a son to the goblin horde.

 Sildar Hallwinter is sitting on a lone chair in the middle of the carnage.
 He has apparently broken his other arm as well.
 He has to hold his sleeve up in his teeth and winces when he gives the heroes a thumbs-up.
 Toblen finds his wife and son and holds them close, then you see him shake his head “no” and they start to cry, presumably talking about the fate of Hark.
 Kovar, the stableboy who ran away to join the fight, finds his mother who first slaps him hard, but then embraces him tightly and won’t let go.
 Everywhere families and friends are reunited.
 Thanks are given for those who lived, and tears are shed for those who did not.